Medical expert of the article

 If you feel that any of our content is inaccurate, out-of-date, or otherwise questionable, please select it and press Ctrl + Enter.

-DHEA - the main androgen (more precisely, their predecessor), produced by the adrenal glands.
-Most of DHEA is rapidly modified by the addition of sulfate, about half of DHEA is sulfated (formed by DHEAS) in the adrenal glands, and the remainder in the liver.
-DHEA is biologically inactive, but removing the sulfate group restores activity.
-DHEA is actually a prohormone, because under the action of the lyase and isomerase, this weak androgen turns into a more active androstenedione.
-In a small amount, androstenedione is formed in the adrenal glands by the action of the lyase on 17-GPG.
-Restoration of androstenedione leads to the formation of testosterone.
-However, in this way only a small amount of testosterone is synthesized in the body.
+DHEA is the major androgen (or rather, its precursor) produced by the adrenal glands.
+Most DHEA is rapidly modified by the addition of sulfate, with approximately half of the DHEA being sulfated (formed DHEAS) in the adrenal glands and the remainder in the liver.
+DHEAS is biologically inactive, but removal of the sulfate group restores activity.
+DHEA is effectively a prohormone, since this weak androgen is converted by lyase and isomerase to the more active androstenedione.
+A small amount of androstenedione is formed in the adrenal glands by the action of lyase on 17-GPG.
+The reduction of androstenedione leads to the formation of testosterone.
+However, only a small amount of testosterone is synthesized in the body in this way.

 Age |